Gasparilla Pirate Festival

-Gasparilla began as a surprise land-based pirate "invasion" by a few civic leaders during the city's May Day festival in 1904.
+The Gasparilla Parade began as a surprise land-based pirate "invasion" by a few costumed civic leaders during the city's May Day festival in 1904.
 Over the next decade, a pirate-themed parade and festival was sometimes staged as an add-on to other community events, with the highlight of the early period being the first seaborne invasion in 1911.
 The Gasparilla Festival became a stand-alone event in 1913, and with the exception of hiatuses during world wars, it has been celebrated almost every year since.
 The parade has been scheduled for late January or early February for much of its existence, and since 2005, it has taken place on the last Saturday in January.
 The route of the Gasparilla Parade has traditionally wound along the waterfront into downtown Tampa, and since 2011, it has ended along the Tampa Riverwalk, where festivities continue into the nighttime hours.

-Over time, the formerly one-day event has evolved into a Gasparilla season which runs from approximately the beginning of the year until mid-March.
+Over time, the formerly one-day event has evolved into a "Gasparilla Season" which runs from approximately the beginning of the year until mid-March.
 Two other major parades during this time are the Gasparilla Children's Parade, which runs a shorter route on Bayshore Boulevard one week before the main parade, and the Sant' Yago Illuminated Knight Parade, which is organized by the Krewe of the Knights of Sant' Yago in the historic neighborhood of Ybor City two weeks after the main parade.
 Besides the three large parades, the city hosts many other community events during this time including the Gasparilla Film Festival, the Gasparilla Festival of the Arts, the Gasparilla Distance Classic, the Gasparilla Music Festival, the Gasparilla Bowl college football game, and a broad slate of other events that varies from year to year.
 Most of these events are not organized or officially sanctioned by the city or YMKG, which have only limited legal control of the Gasparilla name.
 Taken together, the events of Tampa's Gasparilla Season have an estimated local economic impact of over $40 million.